Solution to the puzzle Tracks.

 «Try to overlay the tracks on top of each other.»

-Thus, the path from the top field had to be overlayed on the bottom field.
-After that it was possible to extract the message from the bottom field as follows: if a path from the top field passed through a cell of the bottom field, containing a digit, then this digit should also occupy the corresponding place in the message.
+Thus, the path from the top grid had to be overlayed on the bottom grid.
+After that it was possible to extract the message from the bottom grid as follows: if a path from the top grid passed through a cell of the bottom grid, containing a digit, then this digit should also occupy the corresponding place in the message.
 Otherwise the corresponding place should have been left empty.
 Below you can see the message, extracted by this way.

 - - - 5 7 - - 7 8 - - 8 2 - - 2